marianoalvarosaiz/liferay-master-redisson-integration/README.md

-# liferay-master-redisson-integration
-Liferay Session Replication with Redis in 7.4
+# Liferay Session Replication with Redis in 7.4